Camera-shy people can create flattering portraits

 Most photographers pride themselves on their ‘fun, relaxed sessions’.
 But what does this mean?
 A successful photo shoot takes patience and understanding.
 By talking with your photographer, you’ll help them understand the minds and needs of your family.
 And when they know your hobbies and interests, they’ll easily craft a more focused session to reflect the fun you have in your family.

 Step 4 – be sensitive

 A great portrait is one that reveals your thoughts, feelings, and experiences.
 Let your true personality shine through.
-During the shoot, talk to your photographer, let them know your passions – you might just surprise yourself with how much these photographs mean to you.
+During the shoot, talk to your photographer, and let them know your passions – you might just surprise yourself with how much these photographs mean to you.
 People love photographs with heart and emotion.
 It’s what makes the world go round – not static poses and taut grins.

 Step 5 – ask the photographer to step back

 People are drawn to clear, creative, and deep portraits.
 You don’t want a silent photographer snapping away in your face.
 Shy people will appreciate the space afforded by photographers that can create beautiful images by working in the background.
 Call your photographer and have a conversation, do they inspire you with trust and confidence?
 Choosing a style that doesn’t reflect your dreams and aspirations is an injustice to yourself, you deserve quiet, contemplative, and gentle portraits that portray the very best of you.

 Related: 10 things you shouldn’t worry about in your session

 I’m an experienced photographer with a passion for capturing the beauty of life in all its forms.
 With over 10 years of experience, I specialize in creating stunning portraits that capture people at their best.
 I’m highly creative with a keen eye for detail and strive to provide my clients with photos they’ll cherish forever.

 Due to my location on the Isle of Wight, I am also able to conduct business portraits outdoors around Ryde as well as in my Seaview home studio.
 I’m here to help.